eiffel-community/eiffel-easy2use/wiki/markdown/gitlab/setup.md

 Gitlab can only be deployed once per cluster (one ingress used).
 The GitLab startup can take a few minutes, so be patient!

-###  Deploy GitLab bundle with all components including Argo
+Deploy GitLab bundle with all components including Argo:
   ```
   ./easy2use start GitLab -t Kubernetes -n <namespace> -d <basedomainname>
   ```